docstencil/docstencil-core/.github/ISSUE_TEMPLATE/bug_report.md

 A clear description of the bug.

-If possible, attach a minimal `.docx` template that reproduces the issue.
+If possible, attach a minimal `.docx` file that reproduces the issue.

 ## Expected Behavior